Kotare-Monopoly/Real-Estate/README.md

 # API documentation

-Properties are indexed by id.
-The version may change, but other aspects of the URI can be relied upon.
-Board is indexed from 0 - 39, where 0 is GO.
+Properties are indexed by `Id`.
+The version may change, but other aspects of the URI can be relied upon. `LocationId` indexes the board from 0 - 39, where 0 is GO. `Hours` is the value to deduct in the central hub.

 ## GET /api/v1/properties/1

     {
      "Id: 1",
+     "LocationId": 1,
      "Hours: 60
     }